open-telemetry/opentelemetry.io/content/en/docs/instrumentation/net/exporters.md

 ## Zipkin

-If you are using [Zipkin](https://zipkin.io/) to visualize traces to visualize trace data, you'll need to set it up first.
-This is how to run it in a docker
+If you are using [Zipkin](https://zipkin.io/) to visualize trace data, you'll need to set it up first.
+This is how to run it in a docker container:
-container:

 ```shell
 docker run --rm -d -p 9411:9411 --name zipkin openzipkin/zipkin